 Dr. Cully Hession - a professor and professional engineer in the Department of Biological Systems Engineering at Virginia Tech.
 He served as AEES president from 2009-2010.
 He has established a multi-department, multi-college research, outreach, and education program focused on understanding the fundamental physical processes of streams.
 His research emphases include channel structure and sediment dynamics, analysis and prediction of the influence of human activities on streams, evaluation of techniques for measuring and improving in-stream habitat, and development of technologies and strategies for successful stream restoration.

 Dr. Tess Thompson – an associate Professor in the Department of Biological Systems Engineering at Virginia Tech.
 She served as AEES President from 2014-2015.
 The overarching goal of her research program is to protect and restore stream and wetland systems, with three major objectives: 1) to determine the fundamental processes involved in streambank erosion and to develop improved measurement devices and mathematical models to predict erosion rates; 2) to develop more accurate computational models and software for the design of wetland systems; and, 3) to develop methods to minimize the impact of urbanization on stream ecosystems.

 The presentation included 6 others from their research team: Dr. Nicholas Polys, Nicholas Christensen, Laura Lehmann, Dr. Leighton Reid, Tom Saxton, and Elizabeth Prior.

-The next webinar is planned for April 2022.
+The next webinar is planned for Fall 2023.
 Please keep an eye out for announcement emails and information in the next edition of AEES Quarterly about this upcoming webinar.